gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-01/index.md

 This release exposes the [`ca_cert_identifier`](https://www.terraform.io/docs/providers/aws/r/db_instance.html#ca_cert_identifier) argument for `aws_db_instance`.
 This argument configures which CA certificate bundle is used by RDS.
-The expiration of the previous CA bundle is March 5, 2020, at which point TLS connections that haven't been updated will break.
+The expiration of the previous CA bundle is March 5, 2020, at which point TLS connections that haven&apos;t been updated will break.
 Refer to the [AWS documentation on this](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.SSL-certificate-rotation.html).

 The argument defaults to `rds-ca-2019`.
 Once you run `terraform apply` with this update, it will update the instance, but the change will not take effect until the next DB modification window.
 You can use `apply_immediately=true` to restart the instance.
 Until the instance is restarted, the Terraform plan will result in a perpetual diff.